NamoDawn/WellnessApp/README.md

 Default output format [json]: json
 ```

-* More information available in the aws directory
+* More information available in the scaledeploy directory